Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Examples

-Maintain now all the above assumptions except for the fact that $H^u$ is allowed to be non-normal in $P^u$.
+\begin{example} Maintain all the assumptions of Example~\ref{ex:CpCn1} except for the fact that $H^u$ is now allowed to be non-normal in $P^u$.
 The descriptions of $\Div(P/H)^B$ and of $\Xi_B(P/H)$ remain the same.
-Moreover, the summand $\CC$ is $T$-stable so it is the image in $P^u/H^u$ of a one-dimensional $T$-stable subroup $U'_{-\beta}$ of $U_{-\beta}$.
-Since $U'_{-\beta}$ moves $E$, Lemma~\ref{lemma:PumovesD} implies that $\beta$ is non-positive on $\rho(D)$ for $D$ any $P$-stable prime divisor in any $P$-toroidal embedding of $P/H$.
+Moreover, the summand $\CC$ is $T$-stable so it is the image in $P^u/H^u$ of a one-dimensional $T$-stable subgroup $U'_{-\beta}$ of $U_{-\beta}\subseteq P^u$.
+Then $U'_{-\beta}$ moves $E$, and Corollary~\ref{cor:PumovesD} implies that $\beta$ is non-positive on $\rho(D)$ for $D$ any $P$-stable prime divisor in any $P$-toroidal embedding of $P/H$.
 It follows that $\beta$ is a linear combination of spherical roots of $P/H$ with non-negative rational coefficients.